How to Change a Diaper

 6. Put all dirty paper towels or wipes inside the dirty diaper.

 7. Slide a clean diaper underneath your baby, tabs to the back.
 Disposable diapers usually have a colorful picture around the waistband to indicate which part should be placed in front.
+Make sure you're using the right size diapers for your baby.
+Check out this sizing chart from Pampers to find the right fit.

 8. Apply diaper rash cream, if necessary.